John Wooden: Honors

-Wooden was recognized numerous times for his achievements.
-He was named NCAA College Basketball's Coach of the Year in 1964, 1967, 1969, 1970, 1971, 1972 and 1973.
-In 1967, he was the Henry Iba Award USBWA College Basketball Coach of the Year.
+He received numerous national coaching honors throughout his career, earning seven USBWA Coach of the Year awards (1964, 1967, 1969–1973), six from UPI (1964, 1967, 1969, 1970, 1972, 1973), five from the AP (1967, 1969, 1970, 1972, 1973), five from the NABC (1964, 1967, 1969, 1970, 1972), and four from The Sporting News (1964, 1969, 1972, 1973).
+In 1970, he was named The Sporting News Sportsman of the Year.
 In 1972, he shared Sports Illustrated magazine's "Sportsman of the Year" award with Billie Jean King.
 In 1960, he was enshrined in the Basketball Hall of Fame for his achievements as a player and as a coach in 1973, becoming the first to be honored as both a player and a coach.

 After his coaching career ended, UCLA continued to honor Wooden with the title of Head Men's Basketball Coach Emeritus.
 On November 17, 2006, Wooden was recognised for his impact on college basketball as a member of the founding class of the National Collegiate Basketball Hall of Fame.
 He was one of five people—along with Oscar Robertson, Bill Russell, Dean Smith and Dr. James Naismith—who were selected to represent the inaugural class.
+In 1991, he was inducted into the National High School Hall of Fame.
 In 2009, he was inducted into the Missouri Valley Conference Athletics Hall of Fame in St. Louis.
 Coach Wooden was the ninth honouree in the Missouri Valley Conference's Lifetime Achievement category.
 Wooden said the honour he was most proud of was "Outstanding Basketball Coach of the U.S". by his denomination, the Christian Church.

 Since 1977, the John R. Wooden Award has been the most coveted of the four college basketball player-of-the-year awards.
 This award has attained the status of being the equivalent of football's Heisman Trophy for college basketball, with the winner announced during a ceremony held at the Los Angeles Athletic Club.
 The MVP award for the McDonald's All-American Game in high-school basketball is named the "John R. Wooden Most Valuable Player Award".
 The Wooden Legacy is held in his honour.

 In 1998 the Coach Wooden "Keys to Life" Award was created to be given to a former player or coach who exemplifies character, leadership and faith.
 This Award is presented at the Legends of the Hardwood Breakfast, which is held each year at the Final Four and is hosted by Athletes in Action.

 On February 3, 1984, Wooden was inducted into the Indiana State University Athletic Hall of Fame.